Otto Charles Deininger

 - Died September 25, 1950 in Boston, MA USA

-He was on the Board of Directors of the Baseball Players Fraternity in 1914, with his location listed as Montreal.
+He was on the Board of Directors of the Baseball Players Fraternity in 1914, with his location listed as Montreal, QC.
 Ty Cobb, Max Carey, Sam Crawford and Fred Merkle, among others, were also on the board.